AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/req.rst

 testcase, where we consistently check each decision of interest in multiple ways, always including:

-* a situation where the statements exposing the decision are not executed at all (*rule #1*).
+* a situation where the statements influenced by the decision are not executed at all (*rule #1*).

 * a set of test vectors where the decision evaluates only True (*rule #2*),